Reasons Black & Grey RV Holding Tanks Clog

 It’s less common for RV grey tanks to clog but it does happen.
 You can use any of these methods used to unclog an RV black tank.

-The only thing I would change would be if you are going to use the water in the black tank to try and flush out a clog in the grey tank make sure the black tank has been fully drained and cleaned as good as you can.
+The only thing I would change would be if you are going to use the water in the black tank to try and flush out a clog in the grey tank make sure the black tank has been fully drained and cleaned as much as it can be.

 You don’t want raw sewage going into your grey tank.